Scam 1992 Exposed! Indian Securities Scam of Rs.24,000 Crore.

 Further Investigation

-The Investment revealed many suspects:
+The investigation revealed many suspects:

 • Citibank, brokers like Pallav Sheth and Ajay Kayan, industrialists like Aditya Birla, and Hemendra Kothari, several politicians, and the RBI Governor all played a role in the rigging of the share market.
 Also, Minister P. Chidambaram utilized Harshad Mehta’s services and invested in Harshad Mehta’s grow more form through his shell companies.

-• Harshad Mehta was Charged with 72 criminal offences and more than 600 criminal action suits.
+• Harshad Mehta was charged with 72 criminal offences and more than 600 criminal action suits.
 After spending 3 months in custody Mehta was released on bail.
 The dram however never subdued but only intensified.

 • In a press conference, Harshad Mehta claimed that he had bribed Prime Minister P. V. Narsimha Rao for Rs.1 crore to secure his release.